-- Write 4 configures the FRMCTL register to output nine words per frame/packet (note that this differs from the number of words in a frame available from the slave device).
+Write 5 configures the FRMCTL register to output nine words per frame/packet (note that this differs from the number of words in a frame available from the slave device).
 The frame/packet of words consists of the header, five ECG words, pace, respiration magnitude, and lead-off.

-In this example, the frame is configured to always send irrespective of ready status.
+- In this example, the frame is configured to always send irrespective of ready status.
 The master, ADAS1000, is in vector mode format with a data rate of 2 kHz.
-Similar to the slave device, the master could be configured for electrode mode; the host controller would then be required to make the lead calculations. - Write 5 configures the CMREFCTL register for CM = WCT = (LA + LL + RA)/3; RLD is enabled onto RLD_OUT electrode.
+Similar to the slave device, the master may be configured for electrode mode; the host controller would then be required to make the lead calculations. - Write 6 configures the CMREFCTL register for CM = WCT = (LA + LL + RA)/3; RLD is enabled onto RLD_OUT electrode.
 The shield amplifier is enabled.
 The CM = WCT signal is driven out of the master device (CM_OUT) into the slave device (CM_IN). - 3.
-Write 6 addresses the ECGCTL register, enabling all channels into a gain of 1.4, low noise mode.
+Write 7 addresses the ECGCTL register, powering up the device, enabling all channels into a gain of 1.4, low noise mode.
 It configures the device as a master in gang mode and driven from the XTAL input source.
-The ADAS1000 master is set to differential input, which places it in analog lead mode.
-This ECGCTL register write puts the master into conversion mode, where the device sends an edge on the SYNC_GANG pin to the slave device to trigger the simultaneous conversions of both devices. - 4.
-Write 7 issues the read command to start putting the converted and decimated data out on the SDO pin. - 5.
+The ADAS1000 master is set to differential input, which places it in analog lead mode. - Write 8 is a read of the contents of the OPSTAT register to assess if the PLL is locked.
+The PLL must be confirmed locked prior to initiating conversions in the master device, otherwise the slave device may not be fully powered on and may miss the sync pulse from the master device. - 5.
+If the OPSTAT register confirms the PLL is locked, then Write 9 addresses the ECGCTL register, keeping the configuration from Write 7 and initiating the master into conversion mode, where the master device sends an edge on the SYNC_GANG pin to the slave device to trigger the simultaneous conversions of both devices. - Write 10 issues the read command to start putting the converted and decimated data out on the SDO pin. - 7.
 Continue to issue SCLK cycles to read the converted data at the configured packet data rate.